wellyshen/react-cool-form/README.md

 };
 ```

-✨ Pretty easy right? `react-cool-form` is more powerful than you think.
+✨ Pretty easy right?
+React Cool Form is more powerful than you think.
 Let's [explore it](https://react-cool-form.netlify.app)!

 ## Milestone